lorentzengineering/FTC-Embeds/README.md

 # Generator

-For a generator go to: https://beta.lorentzengineering.nl/iframes/generator (beta)
+For a generator go to: https://lorentzengineering.nl/iframes/generator